w3f/polkadot-wiki/docs/learn/learn-proxies.md

 ---
 import RPC from "./../../components/RPC-Connection"

-Polkadot provides a module that allows users to set proxy accounts to perform a limited number of actions on their behalf.
-Much like the Stash and Controller account relationship in [staking](learn-staking.md), proxies allow users to keep one account in cold storage and actively participate in the network with the weight of the tokens in that account.
+Much like controller accounts in [staking](learn-staking.md), proxies allow users to use an account (it can be a stash account in cold storage or another account in a hot wallet) less frequently but actively participate in the network with the weight of the tokens in that account.
+Proxies can be viewed as an "extreme" version of a controller account, i.e. proxies are allowed to perform a limited amount of actions related to specific [substrate pallets](https://docs.substrate.io/reference/frame-pallets/).
+Check out the video below about proxies.

-Check out our Polkadot YouTube video that explains what proxy accounts are:

 [![Proxy Accounts](https://img.youtube.com/vi/1tcygkq52tU/0.jpg)](https://www.youtube.com/watch?v=1tcygkq52tU)

 ## Anonymous Proxies

-Polkadot includes a function to create an **Anonymous proxy**.
-Such type of proxy is used to access a designated primary account.
+This proxy category is used to access a designated primary account.
 That is, it generates an address but no corresponding private key.
 Normally, a primary account designates a proxy account, but anonymous proxies are the opposite.
 The account that creates the proxy relationship is the proxy account and the new account is the primary.